Switching Electricity Companies

 1. Fixed-rate plans: These plans offer a fixed price per unit of electricity for the entire duration of the contract.
 The customer’s rate is not affected by changes in the market price of electricity.

-2. Variable-rate plans: These plans offer a fluctuating price per unit of electricity that is based on the current market price.
-The customer’s rate can change from month to month and is affected by changes in the market price of electricity.
+2. Variable-rate plans: Unlike fixed-rate plans, variable-rate plans offer a fluctuating price per unit of electricity that is based on the current market price.
+The customer’s rate can change from month to month and is affected by market changes.

 3. Time-of-use plans: These plans offer different prices for electricity at different times of the day, based on the time of use.
 The customer’s rate is higher during peak demand periods and lower during off-peak periods.

-4. Green energy plans: These plans provide electricity that is generated from renewable sources such as solar or wind power.
-They may also be utilizing renewable energy credits or RECs.
+4. Green energy plans: These plans provide electricity that is generated from renewable sources like solar or wind power.
+They may also utilize incentives like renewable energy credits, or RECs.

 When searching online for electricity rates, different websites can show a mix of these different plans without clearly defining the differences between contract terms and budget impacts.